-The Chemehuevi people, a branch of the Southern Paiute tribe, were nomadic residents of the Mojave Desert’s mountains and canyons, as well as the Colorado River shoreline in Arizona and Colorado for thousands of years.
+The Chemehuevi people, a branch of the Southern Paiute tribe, were nomadic residents of the Mojave Desert’s mountains and canyons and the Colorado River shoreline in Arizona and Colorado for thousands of years.
 Chemehuevi is a Mojave term meaning “those that play with fish, but the people have long called themselves Nuwu, meaning “people.”

 When or how they acquired possession of what appears to have been Yuman territory is not known.
 Their number was estimated to be about 1,500 in the mid-1800s, and in 1853, they lost their traditional lands when they were declared public domain by the U.S. government.
-Hostilities with the neighboring Mojave Indians then scattered the people, which by that time, only numbered a few hundred people.
-By 1885 they had reunited in the Chemehuevi Valley and by the early 20th century, they numbered about 300.
+Hostilities with the neighboring Mojave Indians then scattered the people, which only numbered a few hundred people by that time.
+By 1885 they had reunited in the Chemehuevi Valley, and by the early 20th century, they numbered about 300.

 Chemehuevi Indian Tribe